MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ![Screenshot of Workspaces section of Home](./media/end-user-home/power-bi-workspaces-more.png)

 The app opens on your canvas and you can see the name of the workspace listed on your nav pane.
 Within workspaces, the Power BI service separates your content by type: dashboards and reports.
 In some cases, you'll also have workbooks and datasets.
 You'll see this organization when you select a workspace.
-In this example, the **Gardening chain** workspace contains four dashboards and two reports.
+In this example, the **Supplier Quality Analysis** workspace contains one report, one dashboard, and one dataset.

 ![Gardening workspace selected](./media/end-user-home/power-bi-search-workspace.png)